Classification of Students

 Students on academic probation are required to:

-- Complete the Academic Success Contract and meet with their academic advisor to discuss the contract within the first seven weeks of the next semester.
-Students continued on probation will also be required to meet with the Director of Academic Resources and Support as an additional support resource in the College.
+- Complete the Academic Success Contract and meet with their academic advisor to discuss the contract within the first six weeks of the next semester.
+Students continued on probation will also be required to meet with the Director of Academic Advising and Student Support as an additional resource in the College.

 - Earn at least a 2.0 term GPA or maintain a 2.0 cumulative UI GPA.

 - Attend at least one academic success workshop.
 Students continued on probation are required to attend two workshops.

 Dismissal from the College, Reinstatement, and Restart